-- Calories are essential for human health; the key is taking on the right amount
+- Calories are essential for human health.
+The key is consuming the right amount.

-- Everyone requires different amounts of energy per day depending on age, size and activity levels
+- Everyone requires different amounts of energy each day, depending on age, sex, size, and activity level.

-- "Empty calories" describe foods high in energy but low in nutritional value
+- Foods high in energy but low in nutritional value provide empty calories.

 What are calories?

 The nutritional information on all food packaging will advise how many calories it contains.

 Most people only associate calories with food and drink, but anything that contains energy has calories.
 1 kilogram (kg) of coal, for example, contains 7,000,000 calories.

 - A small calorie (cal) is the amount of energy required to raise the temperature of 1 gram (g) of water by 1º Celsius (º C).